 Commissioner Stutzer noted that the applicants will be working in an environment with strong and pungent odors.
 He then asked the applicants if they are aware of health risks associated with these odors.
-Mr. Lovelace replied that there are not any health risk associated these odors.
+Mr. Lovelace replied that he is not aware of any health risk associated with these odors.

-Hearing no one else wishing to comment, public comment was closed and discussion was open among the commission.
+Hearing no one else wishing to comment, public comment was closed and discussion was opened among the commission.